Shuunen/ging/README.md

 - [ ] migrate to Nuxt ?
 - [ ] add "store.$onAction" feature back
 - [ ] specify the list of components & directives used in vuetify.plugin.ts
+- [ ] stop using check method in unit tests
+- [ ] use logger from shuutils

 ## Thanks